 Armed with your preapproval letter, and the knowledge of what areas are eligible for a USDA loan, you and your agent will have no trouble securing your dream home.

 4) Sign a Purchase Agreement

-Once you sign a purchase agreement, your lender will order a USDA loan appraisal.
+Once you and the seller sign a purchase agreement, your lender will order a USDA loan appraisal.
 Appraisals are different from a home inspection and are required by the USDA as a safeguard to the homebuyer.
 The appraiser will ensure the home is move-in ready and that the property meets USDA standards.
-If something does meet standards, it must be fixed before closing.
+If something does not meet standards, it must be fixed before closing.